MBush-96/DungeonKeeperTD/README.md

 ## User Stories

-- When I press play the menu screen will dissapear and I will be in the game
+- When I press play the menu screen will disapear and I will be in the game
 - When the game starts enemies start spawning at the right side of the dungeon and walk towards the left
 - In my menu I started with a 500 gold
 - I click on my traps/buildings in the menu ui and click the floor and trap is placed at the position
 - When I place a trap its cost is removed from my current gold
 - When the trap triggers and collides with an enemy, the enemy is destroyed and I receive a certain amount of gold
 - If a enemy reaches my dungeon heart alive I lose one health
-- If 10 enemies in total reach my dungeon heart alive I lose the game.
+- If 10 enemies in total reach my dungeon heart alive, I lose the game.
-- If my dungeon heart is > 0 at the end of round 10 I am given the victory screen.
+- If my dungeon heart is > 0 at the end of round 10, I am given the victory screen.

 ## MVP